 Inflammation is part of the body’s natural healing system.
 You cut your finger … it swells.
 That’s the immune system rushing to to your aid … creating inflammation to heal that cut as fast as it can.

 But an inflammatory response can also happen when the immune system goes into action without an injury or infection to fight.
-Like when leaky gut occurs … and stuff leaks into the immune system, most of which is one cell below the gut.
+Like when leaky gut occurs … and stuff leaks into the immune system, most of which is just below the gut.

-Also, when you don’t eat healthfully, move your body enough, or have chronic stress … which describes just about every American these days … your body reacts by triggering inflammation.
+Also, when you don’t eat healthfully or move your body enough or have chronic stress … which describes just about every American these days … your body reacts by triggering inflammation.
 In other words, you can’t see it or feel it, but inflammation may slowly be damaging your body.